-2.19 The suitability of a site is influenced by national planning policy, local planning policy (where policy is up to date and consistent with the NPPF) and other factors including physical constraints affecting the site, the impacts of the development of the site, the market attractiveness of the sites proposed use and location and the impacts on amenity and environment of neighbouring areas.

-- 2.20 To assess the suitability of sites a 'red', 'amber' 'green' (RAG) approach will be applied to assessing the various types of constraints and potential impacts which may affect the development of sites.
+- 2.19 The suitability of a site is influenced by national planning policy, local planning policy (where policy is up to date and consistent with the NPPF) and other factors including physical constraints affecting the site, the impacts of the development of the site, the market attractiveness of the sites proposed use and location and the impacts on amenity and environment of neighbouring areas. - 2.20 To assess the suitability of sites a 'red', 'amber' 'green' (RAG) approach will be applied to assessing the various types of constraints and potential impacts which may affect the development of sites.
 Some sites will have impacts and constraints which are insurmountable and thus undermine the suitability of development.
-Other sites will have impacts and constraints which are surmountable; however, they may be costly to overcome and have an impact on the achievability of development. - 2.21 'Red' impacts and constraints rule out the suitability of a site.
-Any site assessed as 'red' against any type of constraint or impact will be discounted from the assessment and the site will not be considered suitable for development. - 2.22 'Amber' impacts and constraints will not immediately rule out the suitability of development of a site.
+Other sites will have impacts and constraints which are surmountable; however, they may be costly to overcome and have an impact on the achievability of development. - 2.21 'Red' impacts and constraints rule out the suitability of a site at this stage as part of the HELAA in any calculation of suitable land capacity.
+Any site assessed as 'red' against any type of constraint or impact will be discounted from the assessment and the site will not be considered suitable for development in this HELAA capacity assessment.
+This does not mean that those sites identified as un suitable at this stage and excluded from the HELAA capacity assessment cannot go forward and be considered as part of a more detailed site allocation assessment in any emerging Local Plan and be subject to Sustainability Appraisal.
+As noted in the national PPG the HELAA is an important evidence source to inform plan making but does not in itself determine whether a site should be allocated for development.

+- 2.22 'Amber' impacts and constraints will not immediately rule out the suitability of development of a site.
 However, some mitigation will be required in order for the site to be suitable and the feasibility and extent of that mitigation will need to be identified through further research.
 In many cases it will only be possible to make a broad assessment as to how a site could be developed, as there will be no detailed proposals against which to assess likely impacts and how they could be mitigated.
 In order to make an assessment of potential capacity for HELAA purposes, officers will use their planning judgement and experience to assess the potential impacts, and how (if at all) they could be mitigated, based on the best evidence available.
 Therefore, sites assessed as 'amber' against any type of constraint or impact will be considered potentially suitable providing that constraints could be overcome, (based on officers' judgement), but would almost inevitably require a more detailed assessment before they could be confirmed as suitable for Local Plan allocation.
 Further detail on the potential mitigation will be included on the site assessment form. - 2.23 The 'green' category represents no constraint or impact with respect to that type of impact or constraint. - 2.24 The types of constraint and impact listed on the next page will be considered in terms of assessing suitability.